Value Creation Diagnostic

 That means three things:

-- A proven methodology (not a generic framework, but a tested 100-day playbook with real results)
+1. A practical methodology (not a generic framework, but a 100-day operating cadence tied to the value creation plan)

-- Access to specialized talent that can execute on Day 1 (not consultants who need months to ramp up)
+2. Access to specialized talent that can execute quickly around the constraint (not a large team that needs months to organize)

-- Technology capabilities in AI, automation, and cloud that translate directly into EBITDA improvement
+3. Technology capabilities in data/KPI visibility, AI automation, modernization, cloud, and integration that translate strategy into working systems

 What to Do Next